TaylorJadin/digciz-honors-tutorial/pages/01.home/session-01/item.md

 ===

-## Hey there early bird!
+## Hey early bird!
 Check back later, pretty soon there will be stuff here!